sktime/sktime/docs/source/get_involved/contributing.rst

 We are particularly motivated to support new contributors and people who are looking to learn and develop their skills.

-Recommended steps to get started with contributions:
+Recommended steps for first time contributors, or to get started with regular contributions:

 1. Say hello and get set up for development, see `instructions in the developer guide<https://www.sktime.org/en/stable/developer_guide.html>`_
 2. Pick a good first issue to work on, see a collection `in this summary issue <https://github.com/alan-turing-institute/sktime/issues/1147>`_ , or from `this list <https://github.com/alan-turing-institute/sktime/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`_